coderdba-coding-org/kubernetes/various/ingress01/README.txt

 - CURL TO INGRESS CONTROLLER (not to ingress)
 With /etc/hosts having hosnaame hello-world.info as defined in ingress to point to the ingress's address in kubectl get ingress
+NOTE: Curl to address and address/v2 show the appropriate 'hostname' in response output pointing to the correct pod-names of web and web2
+      Curl to address/v3 seem to go to default "address" itself

 # curl hello-world.info:31097
 Hello, world!